nordnet/cordova-hot-code-push/README.md

 ### Configuration files

-Plugin uses two main configuration files for his work:
+The plugin uses two main configuration files:
 - [Application config](#application-config) - holds release related information: release version, required build version for the native side and so on.
 - [Content manifest](#content-manifest) - holds information about project files: their names and hashes.

-Those two are essential for plugin to work because their describe if any new release available for download and what has changed compared to the version, packed in the application.
+These two are essential for the plugin to work.
+They describe if any new release is available for download and what has changed compared to the version already packed in the application.

 There is also a [build options](#build-options) file which allow you to specify the plugin options in the command line when you build with `cordova build` command.